Frequently asked questions about the Western Australian Premier's Book Awards.

 Any type of book is eligible to enter eg YA, childrens, poetry, thriller, history, etc.

-Only books published between 1 January 2023 and 31 December 2023 will be eligible for the Premier’s Prizes.
+Only books published between 1 January 2024 and 31 December 2024 will be eligible to enter.

 A shortlist will be announced via the State Library’s social media channels @statelibrarywa and then published on the State Library of Western Australia’s website.
 Publishers and authors will then be notified by email if their entry has been shortlisted.
 Unsuccessful entries may not be advised personally of the results.